Northern Ireland policy

 RCSLT NI Manifesto

-RCSLT NI are calling on politicians to work with us to improve outcomes for people in Northern Ireland with communication and swallowing difficulties and support the work of the speech and language therapy profession.
+RCSLT NI are calling on politicians to work with us to improve outcomes for people in Northern Ireland with communication and swallowing difficulties while, also, supporting the work of the speech and language therapy profession.

 For additional information please contact RCSLT NI on 028 9044 6387 or contact us.